hjameei/Heterogeneity/README.md

 ### Output:
 - **description_codes_v1_v2.xlsx**: contains missing and overlaps between ICD9, ICD10, and self codes for the previous version of this program.

+After this step, we updated the diseases of interest file inclusion and exludion criteria based on missing values in both fields if they were matched with the description.

 ## Steps 3: code_diagnosis/Map_icd_read2_read3.m